The Krouner Family – Past and Present

 Assistant Director of Bunk Life

 Rachel started her camping career at Schodack in the 80s.
 After years as a camper and CIT, she transitioned to the role of bunk counselor, Group Leader and then Girls Division Head.
 After graduating from Penn State with a B.A. in Public Relations/ Advertising, she spent eight years working in PR.
 Realizing that her true passion is camp, Rachel returned to camping in the summer of 2009.
 She held positions as an Operations Director of a co-ed residential camp, followed by an Associate Director role at an all-girls camp and most recently as Director of a day camp.
 Rachel’s first summer love is Schodack and she’s thrilled to return to Schodack as Assistant Director of Bunk Life.
 Rachel is active in the American Camp Association as she has served on the Tri-State Program planning committee and is also a Standards Visitor.
 Simply put, she loves camp.
 It’s the best way to spend a summer, creating friendships, learning new skills and being part of a summer family.
+During the “off-season”, Rachel lives in Westfield, NJ with her husband Randy and their son Freddie.

 Owen Pennant Jones